3d-pli/SLIX/doc/SLIX/toolbox.md

 `non_crossing_direction(peak_positions, number_of_measurements)`
 :   Calculate one direction angle based on the given peak positions.
 If more than two peaks are present, no
     direction angle will be calculated to avoid errors.
 This will result in a direction angle of BACKGROUND_COLOR.
-    The peak positions are determined by the position of the corresponding peak pair.
+    The direction angle is determined by the mid position between two peaks.

     Parameters
     ----------
     peak_positions: Detected peak positions of the 'all_peaks' method.
-    number_of_measurements: Number of measurements during a full SLI measurement, i.e. the number of points in the line profile.
+    number_of_measurements: Number of images in an SLI image stack, i.e. the number of points in the line profile.

     Returns